jmmorato/openddsharp/Documentation/articles/topic_definition_module.md

 ## Topic Class

-Per the DDS specification (§2.2.2.3.2), `Topic` is the most basic description of the data to be published and subscribed.
+Per the DDS specification, `Topic` is the most basic description of the data to be published and subscribed.
 A `Topic` is identified by its name, which must be **unique in the whole Domain**.
 In addition, by virtue of implementing `ITopicDescription`, it fully specifies the type of data that can be communicated when publishing or subscribing to the topic.